1992 South Korean presidential election

 Presidential elections were held in South Korea on 18 December 1992, the second democratic presidential elections since the end of military rule in 1987.
 Voter turnout was 81.9%.

-In the first regular presidential election with no military candidates since 1960, Kim Young-sam of the ruling Democratic Liberal Party won with 41 percent of the vote.
+In the first regular presidential election with no military candidates since 1960, Kim Young-sam of the ruling Democratic Liberal Party won with 42 percent of the vote.

 Background

-On 22 January 1990, two opposition leaders Kim Young-Sam and Kim Jong-Pil led their parties to merge into the ruling party Democratic Justice Party, and formed the Democratic Liberal Party, led by President Roh Tae-woo.
+On 22 January 1990 two opposition leaders Kim Young-sam and Kim Jong-pil merged their parties into the ruling party Democratic Justice Party to form the Democratic Liberal Party, led by President Roh Tae-woo.
 Before they merged, Roh's party did not have a majority in the National Assembly.
 After they merged, they had over a two-thirds majority, which could pass bills without any obstruction from the opposition.
 Roh could not run for re-election due to the constitution limiting the president to a single five-year term.

 Kim Dae-jung, an opponent in the 1987 election who finished third behind Kim Young-sam and Roh Tae-woo ran again in 1992.
 Hyundai businessman Chung Ju-yung also ran in the election.